ahetashamXDeadline/GMeet-AttendanceBot/README.md

 A Chrome extension designed to streamline participation in online classes.
 It automates attendance submission through chat code detection and uses AI-like caption monitoring to detect verbal roll-calls.

+**Background:**

+In online classes, many of us prefer watching the recorded lecture later so we can learn at our own pace.
+However, our university requires an attendance threshold, so students often join classes mainly to mark attendance.

+During the class, the device is often left on the table while students scroll their phones or do other tasks.
+This happens even during make-up online classes (specially arranged classes during vacations).

+This was not meant to be a serious project — just a small experiment.
+When the idea came to mind, I was curious whether the process could be automated the way i was thinking that time, so I built this to see if it was possible specially cracking up the manual roll call one.

 ---

 ## Key Features